ESTROGEN RECEPTOR AGONISTS

 How do I take it?

-Faslodex is taken as an intramuscular injection administered in a clinical setting by a doctor or nurse.
+Faslodex is taken as an intramuscular injection administered in a clinical setting.
 When you begin taking Faslodex, you will need to receive three injections in the first month as a loading dose.
 After the first month, Faslodex is taken once a month.
 Each dose consists of two injections, one in each buttock.

 You may need to take Faslodex for several years.